Skip to main content

 • Hands: Frost-blackened from the fingertips to mid-forearm.
 Leave trails of cold on everything she touches.
 She bandages wounds with these hands.
 The contrast is deliberate.

-• Hair: Dark, unkempt in worgen form.
+• Hair: Dark blue — deep navy, almost black in low light, visible as blue in direct light.
+Unkempt in worgen form.
+In human form, loosely worn.
 Carries a single emerald braid woven by Lulureese — wooden bead and dried white wildflower.
 She hasn’t removed it.

 • Weapon: A rusted sword strapped to her hip.
 Functional.
 Unglamorous.
 Like its owner.